4L4N4F/mini-pipeline-ApplicationTracker/README.md

+⚠️ THIS PROJECT WAS SHUT DOWN BECAUSE I GOT HIRED :) ⚠️

 A personal data project designed to track and analyze job applications.
 This project shows how everyday tools can be combined into a functional data pipeline (ETL) — proving that automation and analytics can be both simple and impactful.